A Shift in the Air

 "I...
 I don't know," James started, his mind racing.
 "I guess I've been a little hard on you lately."

-Jordan raised an eyebrow.
+Jordan quirked a brow.
 "You?
 Hard on me?"
 He let out a humorless chuckle.
 "That's the understatement of the year."

-James exhaled, running a hand through his hair.
 "Yeah, I guess I've been acting like a jerk.
 I don't know what it is.
 Maybe it's just... this place.
 All of this."
 He motioned around the room, the walls that closed in on him from every angle.
 "But you don't definitely want to be here, do you?
-And you're still standing, still playing like it doesn't even matter."
+And you're still standing, still pretending like it doesn't even matter."

 Jordan looked at him for a long moment before nodding slowly.
-"I'm just trying to make it work.
-Make it all work.
-This isn't my world, but I'm here for a reason."
+"I'm am not used to this, but I'm just trying to make it work.
+We are all here for a reason."

 And in that moment, James saw something in Jordan he hadn't noticed before.
-A strength, a resilience that hadn't been manufactured by wealth or privilege, but something real, something James didn't understand until now.
+A strength, a resilience that hadn't been manufactured by money, but something real, something James didn't understand until now.

 "Yeah," James said quietly.
 "I guess you're right."